-The EUDR should help lead to forest protection, deforestation free soy value chains and production areas, if implemented well.
+The EUDR can help lead to forest protection, deforestation free soy value chains and production areas, if implemented well.
 Expectations differ on what leverage effect EUDR can have, for example to effectuate a broader use of national and international traceability and verification systems in producing countries, something which would help avoid market segregation EU/ non EU.
-The EUDR offers such opportunities, but also entails risks for adverse effects such as abandoning forest frontier areas and difficult landscapes, concentrating on traceability rather than implementing integrated sustainability criteria, or cleaning EU supply chains rather than having genuine field impact.
+The EUDR offers such opportunities, but also entails risks for adverse effects such as abandoning forest frontier areas, difficult landscapes and smaller suppliers.
+It concentrates on traceability to plot for the EU, potentially leading to separate streams and split markets.
+This would mean: cleaning EU supply chains rather than focusing on and implementing a broad range of sustainability criteria on the ground.